d-rybakov/ml-delivery-framework/phase-1-business-understanding/README.md

 ## Phase Gate

-The phase is completed only after:
+The phase is completed only after both conditions are met:

+### 1. Outcome Validation

+All key outcomes of the phase are achieved (see [**Key Outcomes**](#key-outcomes) section).

+Each outcome must be traceable to one or more Governance artifacts.

+### 2. Governance Validation

-- all Governance artifacts are:
+All Governance artifacts are:

 - completed
 - reviewed
 - approved

-- a formal decision is made to proceed to:
+A formal decision is made to proceed to:
-  **Phase 2 - Data Understanding**
+**Phase 2 — Data Understanding**

 ---